-“Rope” meets “Scream,” plus a few other derivatives, in Dan Rosen’s confident yet shallow "Dead Man’s Curve.”
+“Rope” meets “Scream,” plus a few other derivatives, in Dan Rosen’s confident yet shallow, not particularly credible “Dead Man’s Curve.”
 Amid all the arthouse-or-bust titles at Sundance, this slick item roused bidding-hot rumors that it would become the fest’s ’98 commercial breakout.
 But as surely as “Curve” bends too low for upscale auds, it’s also problematic for mainstream ones as a near-horror thriller sans onscreen violence (or genuinely surprising plot twists).
 It will take aggressive marketing to reap quick payoff on a film likely to get just lukewarm critical and word-of-mouth response.